 A few things in life grow stubbornly, like weeds.
 Weeds pop up in your garden and landscaping around your home.
 Once they’re there, it can take a lot of work to root them all out.
 Many of them reappear later, too.
 Warts are a bit like weeds on your feet.
-They easily spread and multiple.
+They easily spread and multiply.
 Once you have them, wart removal can be challenging, too—and the growths can reappear if you aren’t careful.
 Removing warts may be tough, but it is possible to do so successfully, especially if you begin treatment right away.

 Why Warts Are Tough

 Warts are bumps caused by a virus under the skin.
 They are not dangerous, but they are unsightly and can be quite uncomfortable, especially when they are on your feet.
 Plantar warts on your soles can make walking particularly uncomfortable.
 The growths are contagious, too, so they can easily spread to other parts of your feet, your hands, and your family.
 Because they are caused by a virus, you won’t develop an immunity to the problem, either—which means you can be re-infected after you’ve eliminated them if you aren’t careful.

 Eventually, your body does fight off the wart virus.
 This takes quite some time, however, and most people don’t want to live with the discomfort or the unsightly bumps until then.
 Wart treatments work on eliminating both the growth and the virus that caused it, so the bump doesn’t return.
 If the remedy only treats the bump, you’ll soon find another wart in the exact same place.

 There are many different methods of wart removal.
 Some are more effective than others.
 Many people swear by home remedies like covering the growth with duct tape, soaking the foot in vinegar, or using other natural, topical treatments.
 These methods are not consistent, however, and research hasn’t shown them to be an effective option.